AdobeDocs/analytics-platform.en/help/integrations/ajo.md

 ## Manually configure a data view to be used with Journey Optimizer

 The following sections describe how you can manually use data, generated by Journey Optimizer, to perform advanced analysis in Customer Journey Analytics.
-This is necessary only if the [automatic configuration option](#automatically-configure-a-customer-journey-analytics-data-view-to-be-used-with-adobe-journey-optimizer) is insufficient for your needs.
+This manual configuration is necessary only if the [automatic configuration option](#automatically-configure-a-customer-journey-analytics-data-view-to-be-used-with-adobe-journey-optimizer) is insufficient for your needs.

 ### Send data from Journey Optimizer to Experience Platform